Loneliness and Isolation

 The therapeutic setting can provide a reliable and supportive point of human contact which can be helpful in and of itself for people experiencing loneliness.
 It can also help people work towards obtaining more secure and understanding relationships with those around them, and advise people on other support networks available to deal with loneliness.

-If you are struggling with loneliness or isolation then please do not hesitate to get in touch with the portland practice, and make an enquiry or arrange a consultation with our psychotherapy professionals here.
+If you are struggling with loneliness or isolation then please do not hesitate to get in touch with the Portland Practice in Harley Steet, London and arrange a consultation with our mental health professionals here.

 For further information on external charities and organisations visit our Support page.